Psydwinder/FAC-Learning-Portfolio/HTTP/HTTP.md

   |*Above: Async Function diagram explanation*|

   <br>
   By using the fetch API method I was able to write code that executes asynchronously.
-You can view the entire project and code
+You can view the entire project and code [Hello](url)

 </details>